Corporate Identity

 Our graphic design team created two templates aimed at different audiences–prospective donors and board members, and prospective students.
 Both templates employ Justice Hub’s new brand and color scheme.
 The image above shows the second, less formal, template on an iPad Pro.

-Posted by Jill B Gilbert in Branding, Color, Corporate Identity, Design, Education, Logo Design, Marketing, Standards, Typography, 0 comments
+Posted by JBG in Branding, Color, Corporate Identity, Design, Education, Logo Design, Marketing, Standards, Typography, 0 comments

 Approaches to branding multiple products or services under one business